 You have great purpose.

 Flies live three days and yet, in that short amount of time, serve a great purpose.
 Bees annoy the daylights out of us but serve a great purpose.
-You, my friend, have a great purpose too.
-In fact, it’s a much, much greater purpose than that of any insect or animal.
+You, my friend, have a great purpose too–a much, much greater purpose than that of any insect or animal.

 Ridiculous to consider, right?

 But I wonder if that’s what God sees when he looks down and observes us moaning over our physical appearance.
 I hear him saying something like, “Oh, my daughter, I have such great plans for your life.
 I have a great purpose for you–one that far surpasses you becoming pretty enough for people to stare at with lust or envy.”